A Study of Prucalopride For Functional Constipation in Children and Teenagers

 • Prucalopride succinate

-Experimental: Part B: Low Dose Group
+Experimental: Part B: Low Dose Prucalopride

-Participants weighing < 50 kg will receive a daily dose of 0.04 mg/kg prucalopride oral solution (will draw the required volume from one bottle of 0.4 mg/mL and one bottle of placebo oral solution to account for the daily dose assigned) QD or participants weighing >= 50 kg will receive a single dose of 2 mg prucalopride oral tablet during 36 weeks of treatment period.
-Volume of the oral solution will be based on the participants BW at the randomization visit.
+Participants weighing <50 kg will receive 0.04 mg/kg of prucalopride oral solution (will draw the required volume from one bottle of 0.4 mg/mL and one bottle of placebo oral solution to account for the daily dose assigned), QD or participants weighing ≥50 kg will receive one 2 mg of prucalopride oral tablet and one placebo oral tablet, QD, for 36 weeks during the 40-week Part B Period.
+Prucalopride (oral solution or tablet) will be dosed depending on the participant's BW at the randomization visit.

 Other Names: